 At the University of Arizona, I am developing leafflower moth species native to the United States as a tractable study system for understanding the evolutionary transition between mutualism and parasitism.
 Most leafflower moths are mutualists which benefit their host plants as pollinators, but some species do not pollinate their host plants and instead are simply non-pollinating seed predators.
 In the United States we have native, non-pollinating leafflower moths which have evolved from mutualistic ancestors but continue to be associated with native leafflower species (Phyllanthus spp.), primarily in the southwestern and southeastern states.
 This work is conducted in collaboration with Katrina Dlugosch (University of Arizona) and Noah Whiteman (UC Berkeley).

 Although often tiny and remote, Pacific islands have served as inspiration and testing grounds for major advances in evolutionary biology since Darwin, through Mayr’s work on speciation, MacArthur and Wilson’s theory of island biogeography, and the evolutionary ecology of adaptive radiation.
 Whereas most of this research has focused on the Hawaiian and Galápagos islands, I have primarily worked on the geologically analogous archipelagos of southeastern Polynesia, which have been comparatively neglected by evolutionary biologists.
 In a major rearing survey of internally-feeding insects on Glochidion trees across southeastern Polynesia, I uncovered a major role for conserved specialized host associations—and therefore niche conservatism—in the assembly of a remote insular community (Hembry et al. 2013a).
-I am also synthesizing phylogeographic data from the Society Islands (French Polynesia) and other Pacific archipelagos to test models of diversification on hotspot archipelagos (Hembry and Balukjian 2016; Hembry, in revision).
+I am also synthesizing phylogeographic data from the Society Islands (French Polynesia) and other Pacific archipelagos to test models of diversification on hotspot archipelagos (Hembry and Balukjian 2016; Hembry, in review).